Logo Voyage

 By plane

 • 2 Bathurst Airport (BHS IATA) (The airport is around 8km from the centre of town).
-Rex offers several flights from Sydney to Bathurst Airport daily.
-You can pre-book a rental car at the terminal, or take a taxi for around $25.
-Australia Wide Coaches have daily connections to Sydney airport.
+There are no regular passenger flights to or from Bathurst.
+Australia Wide Coaches have daily connections from Sydney airport.
 Bathurst Airport (Q2264901) on Wikidata Bathurst Airport (New South Wales) on Wikipedia

 By coach